Common Stocks, Preferred Stocks: Basic Concepts

 An adjustable-rate preferred stock pays a dividend that is pegged, usually quarterly, to a current interest rate bellwether, such as Treasury notes.

 This feature benefits the company.
-It allows the company to call back, or to redeem, a callable preferred stock at a specific price, the call price, which is printed on the stock certificate.
-It can also buy back the stock on the open market, and will do so if the current market price is below the call price.
+It allows the company to call back, or to redeem, a callable preferred stock at a specific price, the call price, printed on the stock certificate.
+It can also repurchase the stock on the open market, and will do so if the current market price is below the call price.

 This increasingly rare preferred stock not only receives its stated, fixed dividend, but it can also participate, or receive a portion, usually 50%, 75%, or 100%, of the common stocks' dividend.